m-e-w/d42-cli/README.md

     d42 list config

 ## list device
+    Description:
-Search for a device by partial match and return their properties.
-May return 1 or more devices.
-Append the --exact switch at the end to do a exact match.
+            Lookup device(s) by partial match and return their properties.
+Default is do perform a partial lookup so it may return 1 or more devices.

-### Example
+    Flags:
+            (Note: Only one flag can be used at a time)

+            --exact
+                    Used to do a exact match instead of a partial match.

+            --filter
+                    Used to specify a filter.
+Only one filter can be used at a time and only EQUALS ( = ) comparisons are currently supported.

+                    Filters:
+                            os_name service_level type hw_model virtual_host ip object_category customer building

+    Examples:
             d42 list device esxi-9000
-### Example
-    d42 list device esxi-9000.somedomain.pvt --exact
+            d42 list device --exact esxi-9000.lab.pvt
-## list device --filter
+            d42 list device --filter ip=192.168.1.0
-Retrieves 1 or more device records and their properties by matching on a supplied filter. (list device --help for full list of available filters)

-### Example
-    d42 list device --filter type=virtual
+            d42 list device --filter building='Los Angeles'

-### Available Filters
-    os_name
-    service_level
-    type
-    hw_model
-    virtual_host
-    ip
-    object_category
-    customer
-    building

 ## list rc
 List all Remote Collectors.